trimstray/nginx-admins-handbook/README.md

   > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.

-- A+ with all 100%’s on @ssllabs and @mozilla observatory:
+- A+ with all 100%’s on @ssllabs and 120/100 on @mozilla observatory:

   > It provides very restrictive setup with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites.